Homotopical models for metric spaces and completeness: Introduction

 \subsection{The model structures}

-Our aim in this paper is to develop model categories which give insight into the theory of various kinds of metric spaces, specifically Cauchy complete and extended metric spaces.
-To this end, we construct model structures on two closely related categories: $\RR_+\on{-Cat}$ and $\RR_+\on{-Cat}^{\on{sym}}$.
-The former is simply the category of (small) $\RR_+$-enriched categories; the latter is the full subcategory on those $\RR_+$-categories which are \emph{symmetric}, meaning that the hom-object (an element of $\RR_+$) from an object $x$ to an object $y$ is the same as the hom-object from $y$ to $x$.
-The subcategory $\RR_+\on{-Cat}^{\on{sym}}$ is closed under the formation of small limits and colimits, and so no great difficulty occurs in passing arguments between these two settings.
+Our aim in this article is to develop model categories that give insight into the theory of various kinds of metric spaces specifically extended and Cauchy complete metric spaces.
+To this end, we construct model structures on the two closely related categories $\RR_+\text-\Cat$ and $\RR_+\text-\Cat^{\on{sym}}$.
+The former is simply the category of (small) $\RR_+$-enriched categories; the latter is the full subcategory on those $\RR_+$-categories that are \emph{symmetric}, meaning that the hom-object (an element of $\RR_+$) from an object $x$ to an object $y$ is the same as the hom-object from $y$ to $x$.
+The subcategory $\RR_+\text-\Cat^{\on{sym}}$ is closed under the formation of small limits and colimits, so no great difficulty occurs in passing arguments between these two settings.
+These model structures are constructed so that their fibrant and cofibrant objects are precisely the extended and Cauchy complete metric spaces, similar to Mihara's study of ultrametric spaces in \cite{Mihara}.

-Our first main result is to establish that there is a \emph{unique} model structure on each of these categories whose fibrant and cofibrant objects satisfy the identity of indiscernables --- the property that two objects distance zero apart are necessarily identical.
-In the case of $\RR_+\on{-Cat}^{\on{sym}}$, this means that the homotopy theory modeled by the model structure is, in fact, the category of extended metric spaces with short maps.
-More precisely, we prove
+Our first main result is to establish that there is a \emph{unique} model structure on each of these categories whose weak equivalences are the $\bR_+$-enriched equivalences of categories and whose fibrant and cofibrant objects are gaunt, meaning they have the property that two objects distance zero apart are necessarily identical.
+In the case of $\RR_+\text-\Cat^{\on{sym}}$, this means that the homotopy theory modeled by the model structure is, in fact, the category of extended metric spaces with short maps as morphisms.
+More precisely, we prove the following.

-\begin{thm*} There is a unique model structure on $\RR_+\on{-Cat}$ (or $\RR_+\on{-Cat}^{\on{sym}}$) such that \begin{enumerate} \item The fibrant-cofibrant objects are precisely those $\RR_+$-categories which satisfy the identity of indiscernibles. \item The weak equivalences are the fully-faithful and essential surjective $\RR_+$-functors, that is, the isometries. \end{enumerate} \end{thm*}